agilepro/software-craftsmanship/docs/Design/chrome-caching.md

 #  Caching for Chrome

-One of the biggest questions I see posted on internet discussion boards is “Why didn’t Chrome get the recent file?”
-By default, Chrome is more aggressive on it’s caching than either Mozilla or IE.  Here are some answers to these questions.
+One of the biggest questions I see posted on internet discussion boards is “Why didn't Chrome get the recent file?”
+By default, Chrome is more aggressive on it's caching than either Mozilla or IE.  Here are some answers to these questions.

 ## Cache Management